-Social work education, especially practice courses and Practicum experiences, relies heavily on experiential learning.
-You will learn through reading, lectures, class discussion, guest speakers, and writing assignments-but also through experiential methods, such as role playing and other in-class exercises, and supervised work with client systems in a Practicum setting.
-You will be spending 400 hours in a supervised Practicum placement in the first year of your MSW experience and 500 hours in your second year.
+Social work education, especially practice courses and practicum experiences, relies heavily on experiential learning.
+You will learn through reading, lectures, class discussion, guest speakers, and writing assignments-but also through experiential or engaged learning methods, such as role playing, in-class exercises, events, and supervised work with client systems in a Practicum setting.
+You will be spending 400 hours in a supervised practicum placement in the first year of your MSW experience and 500 hours in your second year.